This post may contain affiliate links. Read my full disclosure policy.

 Step 3: Grill the chicken either whole or on skewers over medium-high heat, until good grill marks appear.

-Step 4: Once the chicken gets a nice char, either turn the heat down and cover, to cook through, or place into a 350 F oven until chicken thighs are cooked all the way through ( to 170F).
+Step 4: Once the chicken gets a nice char, either turn the heat down and cover to cook through or place into a 350 F oven until chicken thighs are cooked all the way through (to 170F).

-Grilled Chicken Shawarma skewers
+Grilled Chicken Shawarma over Refreshing

-Grilled Chicken Shawarma
+Chicken Shawarma FAQs

 What is shawarma sauce made of?